Russian textbook claims German unification was 'annexation' – DW – 10/03/2023

 Anti-Western narrative of the Putin regime

-After the end of the Second World War, the US, the Soviet Union, Great Britain and France divided defeated Germany into four sectors.
+After the end of the World War II, the US, the Soviet Union, Great Britain and France divided defeated Germany into four sectors.
 The Federal Republic of Germany was founded in the three western zones and the German Democratic Republic in the Soviet occupation zone.
 The East became communist, the West capitalist and the divided country became a focal point in the Cold War.

-The communist East existed for more than four decades.
+The Communist east existed as a country for more than four decades.
 Yet in 1989, on the 40th anniversary of the GDR, there were not only the official celebrations of the regime, but also growing protests in the streets.
-The fall of the Berlin Wall on November 9, 1989, the first and last free elections in the GDR in 1990, the unification process and the signing of the "Two-Plus-Four Treaty" - these were events that ultimately paved the way for reunification on October 3, 1990.
+The fall of the Berlin Wall on November 9, 1989, the first and last free elections in the GDR in 1990, the unification process and the signing of the "Two-Plus-Four Treaty" — these were events that ultimately paved the way for reunification on October 3, 1990.

 A closer look at the new textbook